COVID-19 Vaccination Update at 1 September 2021

 How many vaccinations will I need and how long does it take?

-The vaccine is given as 2 doses 21 days apart so you will need 2 appointments.
+As per the Prime Minister’s announcement on 12th August 2021, it is now recommenced that the 2nd dose of the vaccine be between 21 days (3 weeks) and 42 days (6 weeks).
 After the vaccine you will need to stay for 20 minutes to be monitored.
 Each appointment will take approximately 30-40 minutes, perhaps longer if there are queues.

 Flu or COVID- 19 Vaccination first?